-- 5. Discard the failed/broken CB and obtain a new CB conforming to MS3320-5 (Concorde P/N 8845-5 or equivalent). - 6.
+- 5. Discard the failed/broken CB and obtain a new CB conforming to MS3320-X (Concorde P/N 8845-X or equivalent), where X is the rating of the CB.
+Refer to Table 1001 or 1002 for available part numbers. - 6.
 Apply thread locking compound (Loctite #272 or equivalent) to the threads of the two Phillips head screws furnished with the new CB. - 7.
-Fasten the ring terminals of the wires from J3-1 and J3-2 to the CB terminals using the screws and lock washers furnished with the new CB. - 8.
-Apply thread locking compound (Loctite #272 or equivalent) to the threads of the CB mounting screw and insert it into the hole in the front plate of the Front Shell Assembly. - 9.
-Thread and tighten the nut and lock washer furnished with the new CB onto the CB mounting screw to fasten the CB to the Front Shell Assembly. - 10.
+Fasten the ring terminals of the wires from J3-1 and J3-2 to the CB terminals using the screws and lock washers furnished with the new CB.

+- 8. Apply thread locking compound (Loctite #272 or equivalent) to the threads of the CB mounting screw and insert it into the hole in the front plate of the Front Shell Assembly. - Thread and tighten the nut and lock washer furnished with the new CB onto the CB mounting screw to fasten the CB to the Front Shell Assembly. - 10.
 Assemble the Monobloc Assembly and Back Shell Assembly to the Front Shell Assembly per pages 701-702. - 11.
-Perform a capacity test on the battery assembly per page 105 to confirm airworthiness.
+Perform a capacity test on the battery assembly per page 106 to confirm airworthiness.